HASwitchPlate/openHASP/docs/05-commands.md

 Start on-screen touch calibration.

-Note: You need to issue a soft reboot command to save the new calibration settings.
+?> You need to issue a soft reboot command to save the new calibration settings.
 If you do a hard reset of the device, the calibration settings will be lost.

 `screenshot`